Create a Website Account - Manage notification subscriptions, save form progress and more.

 Family subdivisions can be created by right in the Rural Preservation (RP) zoning district only.
 Family subdivisions differ from minor subdivisions in 4 ways.
 First, after the land is transferred to the immediate family member it cannot be transferred to a non-immediate family member for 5 years.
 Secondly, the parcel transferred to a family member has to be a minimum of 2 acres (not 10 acres as required as a minor subdivision in the RP zoning district).
 Additionally, the newly created parcel has to be served by a 20 foot wide right-of-way from an existing state road.
 Finally, the parcel has to be used for their family member's immediate housing needs.

+A minor subdivision is a division of land where only 2 lots are created; 1 new lot, and the remainder of the original parcel.
+Both parcels have new creation dates because of this division.
+Each lot must meet the dimensional criteria as specified in the zoning ordinance for the district in which it is located.
 Boundary Line Adjustments (BLA) and Lot Line Vacations are also considered minor subdivisions.
 BLAs are the way in which one parcel transfers acreage to or from an adjacent property.
 When 2 or more lots are being combined, it is considered a lot line vacation.

 However, there are minimum acreage requirements when subdividing property to create a residential building lot.
 For information on subdividing property please visit the Planning page.

 Note: Double frontage lots, for the purpose of setbacks, have 2 front yards and 2 side yards.

 Note: The following cannot be used as an accessory building/structure: - Camper- Mobile/manufactured home- Recreational vehicle- Semi-trailer- Shipping container- Vehicle or portions of a vehicle